Youssef25331/simple-movie-app/README.md

 # About
 This is a responvie React movie app made using The Movie DB API.
-The user can either browse the main page with a list of popular or trending Movies/Shows or use the serach functionality to find something of intrest.
+The user can either browse the main page with a list of popular or trending Movies/Shows or use the search functionality to find something of intrest.
 ## Getting Started with The app

 In the project directory, you can run: